19-Ayush-Jindal/MetroGo/README.md

 # MetroGo
 This is my project which i made in  4th semester of my college for my subject Algorithms And Problem Solving.
-It is the simple implementation of different algorithms i learned.
+It is the simple implementation of different algorithms in real life.
 Some of algorithms used are -

 Dijkstra's algorithm (to find shortest route between two stations)